JorgeCupi/LINQ_AzureFunctions/README.md

 - Write directly to a Cosmos DB table,
 - among other scenarios.

-For this specific repo we'll use a manual trigger for our Functions.
+For this specific repo we will use a manual trigger for our Functions.
 That means, the function will be activated only when we push a "Run" button on the function site

 To create a new function we just click the '+' button in our Functions menu.
 Once there we select 'Custom function' below the 'Get started on your own' sub title:

 ![Image 5.
 Creating our first function](images/functions-5.png)

-Here we'll look for the ManualTrigger template written in C#, give it a name and click the 'Create' button:
+Here we will look for the ManualTrigger template written in C#, give it a name and click the 'Create' button:
 ![Image 6.
 Selecting a Manual trigger for our function](images/functions-6.png)

 > NOTE.
 While a manual trigger might not be a real live scenario,it is a good enough scenario for what we want to achieve which is using LINQ to query a database.